amarrdyk/quiz-web-app/README.md

 Features:
 - As this application makes use of session concepts, he/she has to submit within the respective time.
 - User cannot attend the test multiple times as once they attend, a unique session ID is alloted.
+- If the user forgets his/her credentials, have the ability to reset the passcode by clicking the link below.

 > Login page: